MattWillFlood/EntropyHub/docs/Home.rst

 This is a toolkit that provides a wide range of functions to calculate different entropy statistics.

-There is an ever-growing range of information-theoretic entropy measures presented in the scientific literature.
+There is an ever-growing range of information-theoretic and dynamical systems entropy measures presented in the scientific literature.
 Although many functions for estimating these entropies can be found in various corners of the internet, there is currently no toolkit to perform entropic time-series analysis in MatLab, Python and Julia, all with an extensive documentation and consistent syntax.